Books for Autistic Adults and adults who are exploring their own neurodivergence:

 About That Au-Some Book Club

-We discuss books, host book club meetings with authors (and other cool people), and we hold impromptu meetings over Zoom.
+We discuss books and host book club “meetings” with authors (and other cool people).
 It really is a magical place to learn!

 You can find highlights from our meetings on the Not an Autism Mom Youtube Channel.

-If you’d like to recommend a book for this list, join us in That Au-Some Book Club!
+If you’d like to recommend a book for this list of books for Autistic Adults, join us in That Au-Some Book Club!